Using Books When Teaching English to Children

 6. Leave books out

-Leave story books out for children to “read”/look at independently, for example at the beginning of each lesson.
-You will very likely hear the children attempting to retell the story to themselves or each other within a surprisingly short space of time.
+Leave storybooks out for children to “read” or look at independently, for example at the start of a lesson.
+You’ll often hear children attempting to retell the story to themselves or to each other surprisingly quickly.

 7. Make your own books